 A bit of the history behind the Victory Column

-In German, the Berlin Victory Column is called Siegessäule.
-Sieg from victory and Säule from the column.
-And we are going to be calling it Victory Column because it makes more sense to us.
+In German, the Berlin Victory Column is called Siegessäule—Sieg from victory and Säule from the column.
+And we will call it Victory Column because it makes more sense to us.

-The Düppel memorial and the Arnkiel memorial were the first to be built close to where the war occurred.
+The Düppel and Arnkiel memorial was the first to be built close to where the war occurred.
 Both were destroyed after the end of the Second World War and the German occupation of Denmark.
 But, after the cession of North Schleswig in 1920, the monument has been in Denmark.
 However, don’t think that you can see these memorials today.

-Back to the Victory Column in Berlin.
-During the design process, Prussia was victorious in two more wars.
-One against Austria in 1866 and the Franco-Prussian War that ended in 1871.
-These victories were brought into the design and became three of the four segments that you can see today.
+These victories were brought into the design and became three of the four segments you can see today.

-On Sedan Day, the Victory Column was unveiled to the public in September 1873.
-If you never heard of Sedan Day, or Sedantag in German, this was a day of remembrance celebrated annually to mark the surrender of the French army in the Franco-Prussian War.
+On Sedan Day, the Victory Column was unveiled in September 1873.
+If you never heard of Sedan Day or Sedantag in German, this was a day of remembrance celebrated annually to mark the surrender of the French army in the Franco-Prussian War.
 It was a national holiday during the days of the German Empire.

 But we are going to talk more about it later.
 The base of the Victory Column is made of a beautiful polished red granite that still carries the scars of the Second World War, and you can easily spot them even today.
 Above the red granite, column stands 60 meters tall with 4 segments: three for the Prussian wars mentioned before and a fourth one added when the monument changed places in 1939.
 A spiral staircase with 285 steps leads to a platform 50 meters high above the Tiergarten inside these segments.